An Operator Learning Approach via Function-valued Reproducing Kernel Hilbert Space for Differential Equations: Introduction

-Our motivation is to treat the problem of learning a PDE as an operator learning problem.
-For a well-posed PDE, given coefficient, boundary condition and source term, it exists a unique solution, which means the PDE can be completely represented by the operator mapping coefficients, boundary conditions or source terms to solutions.
-It indicates that solving PDE can be accomplished by learning from data, but do not need to know the underlying knowledge of the PDE.
-Function-valued reproducing kernel Hilbert spaces\cite{1}, which induced by a unique operator-valued kernel, offers a special form given by the representer theorem to approximate an operator.
-And the error between the approximate solution given by this approach and the exact solution can be estimated.
-It indicates that with an appropriate operator-valued kernel and growth of the data, the approximate solution will converge to the exact one in a fixed rate.
-Then we incorporate the function-valued RKHS into our operator learning model, and show that the proposed architecture has a desirable effect on linear and non-linear PDE.
-Our main contributions are as follows: I) Based on the special form for approximating operator, we develop a neural network model which learns the operator map efficiently.
-II) We demonstrate the applicability on one-dimensional dataset of non-linear KdV equation with a high fluctuation of the input signal.
-III) We show that the proposed model is a mesh-independent method, which has the ability to find the solution of a high-resolution input after learning from lower-resolution data.
-IV) Though the proposed model is trained on a small amount of data, it generalizes well.
+We treat the problem of learning a PDE as an operator learning problem.
+For a well-posed PDE, given a coefficient, boundary condition, and source term, there exists a unique solution, which means the PDE can be completely represented by the operator mapping coefficients, boundary conditions, or source terms to solutions.
+This indicates that solving a PDE can be accomplished by learning from data, but we do not need to know its underlying knowledge.
+Function-valued reproducing kernel Hilbert spaces \cite{1}, which are induced by a unique operator-valued kernel, offer a special form given by the representer theorem to approximate an operator, and the error between the approximate solution given by this approach and the exact solution can be estimated.
+This indicates that with an appropriate operator-valued kernel and growth of the data, the approximate solution will converge to the exact one at a fixed rate.
+Inspired by DeepONets, we take the operator-valued kernel as Hilbert-Schmidt integral operator \cite{1}.
+By using neural networks to parameterize it and combining with the representer theorem, we introduce the function-valued RKHS-based model, a novel operator learning method.
+Our main contributions are as follows: i) based on the architecture of DeepONets and the representer theorem, we develop a neural network model that efficiently learns the operator map; ii) we demonstrate the applicability of our model on the one-dimensional dataset of nonlinear burgers' and KdV equations and our model performs better than DeepONets; iii) in linear case with a small amount of data, we show that the proposed model can efficiently learn the operator but DeepONets can not; and iv) we show that our model is a mesh-independent method that can find the solution to a high-resolution input after learning from lower-resolution data